davetron5000/awesomecommandlineapps.com/source/gems.markdown

 * <a href='https:/github.com/visionmedia/commander'>Commander</a> - Create command suites with a rake-like syntax
 * <a href='https:/github.com/ddfreyne/cri'>CRI</a> - Create simple or command-suites with a syntax that is a mix of main and GLI.
 * <a href='https:/github.com/joshbuddy/optitron'>Optitron</a> - Create command-suites based on classes and methods, similar to thor.
+* <a href='https://github.com/skorks/escort'>Escort</a> - A library that makes building command-line apps in ruby so easy, you'll feel like an expert is guiding you through it

 <a name='tag-documentation'></a>
 #### Documentation